giuliachiola/super-blog-content/projects/super-blog.md

 This was the first time I used _[11ty](https://www.11ty.io/)_ as static site generator and it was _amazing_! ✨

-11ty supports _[Nunjucks](https://mozilla.github.io/nunjucks/)_ as template engine, and desprite the [nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) is not exaustive, I found everything I needed in forums, stackoverflow and so on.
+11ty supports _[Nunjucks](https://mozilla.github.io/nunjucks/)_ as template engine, and desprite the [Nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) is not exaustive, I found everything I needed in forums, stackoverflow and so on.
 I also wrote [some posts]({{ global.siteUrl }}/tags/nunjucks/) about what I discovered! 😏

 Here is a list of really useful 11ty plugins I used in this blog: